rzeldent/esp32cam-rtsp/README.md

 > time** you install a build that supports OTA you must flash it over USB so the new partition table
 > is written.
 After that, updates can be done over WiFi.

-Two methods are supported:

-### Web updater

-1. Open the device's web page: `http://esp32cam-rtsp-<mac>.local/` (or its IP address).
-2. In the **Firmware update (OTA)** section choose the compiled firmware image `.pio/build/<env>/firmware.bin` (for example `.pio/build/esp32cam_ai_thinker/firmware.bin`).
-3. Click **Update firmware**.
-The RTSP server and camera are stopped during the upload and the device restarts automatically when the update succeeds.

-The web updater is protected by the same HTTP Basic credentials as the RTSP stream when authentication is enabled (see [RTSP authentication](#rtsp-authentication)).

 ### PlatformIO / Arduino IDE (espota)

 Build the firmware normally and upload it over WiFi with PlatformIO, replacing the IP address and